jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black fragment]
-<div style="margin-top: -150px; text-align: left;">These are fractions of our constant K, which is approximately equal to 1.<br/>
+<div style="margin-top: -150px; text-align: left;">These are fractions of our constant K, which as a float is approximately equal to 1.<br/>
     <span style="font-size: 12px;">(Note, the float value of K = 1 - σ/2 = 0.97747675, slightly less than 1 to minimize the error in our linear approximation).</span></div>
 @snapend